 We have, then, for Spinoza a bit of a happy paradox: since we are always subject to external causes, we can never be free from the passions.
 But we can take a meta-stance as it were, by understanding even our unhappy passions as things that happen according to the order of nature.
 Thus, we will “bear calmly those things which happen to us contrary to what the principle of our advantage demands” (IV Appendix XXXII) Satisfaction comes from understanding, and insofar as we have adequate ideas, we are active, thus increasing our power of acting and preserving ourselves.
 So, insofar as we understand that which is “contrary to what the principle of our advantage demands,” we advance our advantage.

 This point raises a question about whose advantage exactly is being advanced when we understand – who, in fact, we are.
-Spinoza's metaphysics does not safeguard human identity in the basic metaphysical constitution of things; for a human being is not an independent substance; it cannot be individuated by its real distinction from all else.
+Spinoza’s metaphysics does not ground human identity in the basic metaphysical constitution of things: a human being is not an independent substance and cannot be individuated by its real distinction from all else.
 The human mind is constituted by its affects, which insofar as they are active, and thus proper to the mind itself, work to preserve its being, and increase its power of action.
 Still, it is always dependent on and susceptible to what is outside it.
 Something similar can be said for bodies too; they are not substantially differentiated from the rest of the extended universe with which they interact and on which they depend.
-Spinoza's parallelism, though, means that an alternative, less substantial account of how we individuate the human body will capture mental identity in the same net.
+But Spinoza’s parallelism (or ‘equalism’) means that an alternative, less substantial account of how we individuate the human body can capture mental identity in the same net.
 Spinoza provides such an account in his understanding of how the bodily activity of the affects preserves the relations and boundaries of our bodies, particularly the proportion of motion and rest crucial to bodily identity and life.
 So, the active affects maintain identity – the identity on which they depend – by negotiating what systems theory calls a “systems-environment boundary.”
 It is perfectly consistent with the dynamically achieved identity of body, mind, and human being, however, that we might take on yet other identities, identities that may be equally important to us and equally ‘ours.’
 For instance, Spinoza sometimes speaks of the society common to all humans as a body seeking to preserve its own boundaries and proportions of motion and rest, something that would give a physical grounding to collective identity.
 Then too, insofar as we approach beatitude and the intuitive knowledge of the whole, we may take on an identity approaching to the identity of the whole, becoming more and more like God.
-These remain mere speculations, though, unresolved in Spinoza's work.
+These remain mere speculations, though, unresolved in Spinoza’s work.
 Indeed, some of the puzzling passages at the end of Part V appear torn between whether we should seek to “merge” our individual mind with God or to preserve its distinctive identity within the field of different, external, and sometimes competing forces.